Thursday, 24 December 2009

 Why are we obsessed with Bella and Edward?
 (For www.heyuguys.co.uk)

+For a start they are the essence of cool.
+When you watch Robert Pattinson and Kristen Stewart in an interview, they’re very laid back and calm.
+But their relationship in the film is anything but.
+Director Catherine Hardwicke needed to cast the perfect couple, and you’re intrigued by them from the very first instant you see them.
 On first setting eyes on Edward Bella asks the question ‘Who’s he?’, from that moment we also want to know the answer.
 Hardwicke uses a close-up of Bella’s face, as the music becomes a lot more intense when Edward walks into the room.
 The tension builds as there is a mid-shot of Edward’s pale yet perfect body, then there is a tracking shot of Edward’s face to see every reaction possible.
 We’re not given a moment to rest and there is a gently released close-up on each of their faces.
 It’s a good job they’re pretty with all these close-ups…

 The couple are also placed in a lot of dimly lit situations, which are normally quite romantic; as in the restaurant or on the stand filled with fairy lights at the prom.
 It creates an idealistic view that every girl wants – to be wined and dined by a mysterious, romantic man (well, vampire…).
 There is a particular scene which is completely captivating, the famous first kiss scene in Bella’s bedroom.
 The camera remains static on a close-up two shot of both their faces.
 They gradually begin to get closer, and without any music to distract you from the situation you’re only focused around the action about to take place.
 When their lips finally meet it is passionate and exciting.
 But suddenly we’re taken away from it by Edward flying backwards.
 It basically just leaves you wanting more.